MagLev/maglev/Licenses/README.txt

-However, if an OSS license permits a licensee to modify any of the GemStone Products and a licensee elects to exercise that right, that modification will terminate GemStone's warranty, and any maintenance and support obligations, for that GemStone Product.
+However, if an OSS license permits a licensee to modify any of the GemStone Products and a licensee elects to exercise that right, that modification will terminate VMware's warranty, and any maintenance and support obligations, for that GemStone Product.

 Although these licenses are included in the appropriate files throughout the distribution, we've copied them to this centralized location for easier reference.

-Ruby source code written by GemStone Systems, Inc. is licensed under the MIT license:
+Ruby source code written by VMware is licensed under the MIT license:
    MagLev-MIT-License.txt

-The GemStone Virtual Machine and associated binary files and libraries written by GemStone Systems, Inc. are governed by:
+The GemStone Virtual Machine and associated binary files and libraries written by VMware are governed by:
    GemStone-License.pdf

-Various open source components not written by GemStone Systems, Inc. are included in this distribution, and covered by their respective licenses: bstring-license.txt - Better String Library EY-License.txt - MSpec test execution framework and the RubySpec tests ffi-License.txt - Ruby Foreign Function Interface
+Various open source components not written by VMware which may be included in this distribution are covered by their respective licenses: bstring-license.txt - Better String Library EY-License.txt - MSpec test execution framework and the RubySpec tests ffi-License.txt - Ruby Foreign Function Interface